-One of the first things you need to do is make sure all your pets are up-to-date on their vaccines—if your animals are in a situation where they have to travel, or placed in a boarding facility or evacuation shelter, making sure they are current on vaccines is paramount for their health as well as the health of other animals.
-Your pet should also be microchipped as you never know what may happen during a catastrophic incident.
-Plus, most boarding facilities and airlines will require your pet to be current on vaccines as well.
+One of the first things you need to do is make sure all your pets are up-to-date on their vaccines – if your animals are in a situation where they have to travel or are placed in a boarding facility or evacuation shelter, making sure they are current on vaccines is paramount for their health as well as the health of other animals.
+Your pet should also be microchipped, as you never know what may happen during a catastrophic incident.
+Plus, most boarding facilities and airlines will require up-to-date vaccines.

 After a disaster, landmarks and familiar scents may be altered, which can cause animals to be confused and lost.
 When pets do go outside, please keep them on a leash and keep them close, as they may be unaware of their surroundings.
 Additionally, keep in mind that potentially dangerous animals may have migrated to your area, so be on the lookout for these animals as well as other hazards such as downed power lines.